Standard Dresser Dimensions

 For Larger Rooms with High Ceilings

 In spaces with plenty of overhead clearance, there are also storage options taller than the standard dresser height.
-As suggested by their name, highboys are great for tall, narrow spaces.
+As suggested by their name, highboys are great for extra tall, narrow spaces.
 Height ranges widely, topping out at around six or seven feet.
 For more versatile storage with areas to both fold and hang clothes, try an armoire.
-The standard armoire has dimensions of about 60 inches wide, 17 inches deep, and 60 inches high, almost doubling the average dresser height while taking up about the same amount of floor space.
+The common armoire has dimensions of about 60 inches wide, 17 inches deep, and 60 inches high, almost doubling the average dresser height while taking up about the same amount of floor space.